rinja-rs/rinja/book/src/filters.md

 To define your own filters, simply have a module named `filters` in scope of the context deriving a `Template` impl and define the filters as functions within this module.
-The functions must have at least one argument and the return type must be `::rinja::Result<T>`.
+The functions must have at least one argument and the return type must be `rinja::Result<T>`.
 Although there are no restrictions on `T` for a single filter, the final result of a chain of filters must implement `Display`.